Asmaa-Saeed/Asmaa-Saeed/README.md

 <div align="left">

   🧑🏼‍💻 All of my projects are available at <a href = "https://github.com/Asmaa-Saeed?tab=repositories">My Repo</a>

- 🏆 My Website for 50 JavaScript Project <a href = "https://elzero.org/asmaa-saeed/">JavaScript</a>

- 🔭 I’m a **Business Information System (BIS)** student.
+ 🔭 I’m a Graduated From **Business Information System (BIS)** .

- 🌱 I’m currently learning **React, Next.js, Redux**
+ 🌱 I’m currently learning **Backend Technologies Like Node Js, MongoDB, Express**

-💬 Ask me about **HTML5, CSS3, SASS, Bootstrap, Tailwind css, JavaScript, TypeScript, Nodejs, Express, MongoDB..**
+💬 Ask me about **HTML5, CSS3, SASS, Bootstrap, Tailwind css, JavaScript, TypeScript, React, Redux, Nextjs, Nodejs, Express, MongoDB..**

 ⚡ Fun fact **If it were easy, everybody would do it👀🏆**